slarse/slarse.github.io/content/pages/about.md

 as credentials go, I have an MSc in Computer Science and Engineering from [KTH Royal Institute of Technology](https://kth.se).
 I taught computer science topics there for over four years and I probably learned more myself than any of my students ever did.
-Continuing on that road out in industry, I am involved in a trainee program and meetups.
+Continuing on that road out in industry, I've both taught in trainee programs and held talks at meetups.

 I enjoy open-source development and spend much of my free time working on projects in that sphere.
 See the [Projects page]({filename}projects.md)